dfreerksen/spree_carousel/README.md

 # Spree Carousel

-Create multiple carousels and display them in different areas of the site using [http://kenwheeler.github.io/slick/](Slick)
+Create product carousels for different partos of the site using [http://kenwheeler.github.io/slick/](Slick).
+This extension only works with products.
+It does not work with custom items like HTML or image content.

 > NOTE: Not ready for production